bloodsterx/SUAIA-mcp-workshop/README.md

 ## Learning Outcomes

-1. Understand a high-level idea about the concepts of model context protocol, the components involved and the interactions between them
+1. Understand a high-level idea about the concepts of model context protocol, the components involved and the interactions between them (15 minutes)
    1. MCP hosts and clients, MCP server and the layers of transport connecting them
-2. Learn and apply the basic core primitives exposed by MCP servers to provide agents with their functionality
+2. Learn and apply the basic core primitives exposed by MCP servers to provide agents with their functionality (15 minutes)
    1. Tools, resources and prompts
-3. Build a simple MCP server over STDIO transport (local transport layer) using FastMCP library for Python
+3. Build a simple MCP server over STDIO transport (local transport layer) using FastMCP library for Python (30 minutes)
-4. Configure hosts to use the MCP server via the command line
+4. Configure hosts to use the MCP server via the command line (5 minutes)
-5. Test the functionality of an MCP server using developer mode
+5. Test the functionality of an MCP server using developer mode (10 minutes)
-6. Create asynchronous tools which utilise resources
+6. Create asynchronous tools which utilise resources (10 minutes)
-7. Add external integrations
+7. Add external integrations (5 minutes)
+8. Make your own and demo! (remaining time)

-## Part 1: MCP — not AI, a protocol.
+## Part 1: MCP — not AI, a protocol

 **Model Context Protocol** was developed by Anthropic to establish an industry standard for how AI agents interact with systems and APIs.